-One in ten people with ADPKD have cysts in their pancreas, however these almost never cause problems.
+One in 10 people with ADPKD have cysts in their pancreas, but these almost never cause problems.

-One in twenty people with ADPKD have cysts inside the skull which can cause an aneurysm.
+One in 20 people with ADPKD have cysts inside the skull, which can cause an aneurysm.
 This is more common in people who smoke and/or have high blood pressure.